 Generally, we recognize revenue using the percentage-of-completion method based on the ratio of costs incurred to total estimated costs at completion.
 In certain circumstances, revenue under contracts that have specified milestones or other performance criteria may be recognized only when the customer acknowledges that such criteria have been satisfied.
 In addition, recognition of revenue (and the related costs) may be deferred for fixed-price contracts until contract completion if we are unable to reasonably estimate the total costs of the project prior to completion.
-Because we have a small number of contracts, revisions to the percentage-of-completion determination or delays in meeting performance criteria or in completing projects may have a significant effect on revenue for the periods involved.
+Some revenue contracts may contain complex criteria or uncertainty surrounding the terms of performance and customer acceptance.
+These contracts are subject to interpretation and management may make a judgment as to the amount of revenue earned and recorded.
+Because we have a small number of contracts, revisions to the percentage-of-completion determination, management interpretation or delays in meeting performance and contractual criteria or in completing projects may have a significant effect on revenue for the periods involved.